Join the Cause: Volunteer!

 Looking for a way to get involved?

 Looking for a way to get involved with the community and help those affected by Alzheimer’s disease and other dementias?
-Volunteering at ASLM is for you!
+Then volunteering at AlzSWP is for you!

-Our Volunteer Coordinator will work with you to determine a volunteer opportunity that is best suited to you.
-No prior experience is necessary and we provide full training and ongoing support for all volunteer positions.
+Our Volunteer Specialist or Manager of Volunteer Engagement will work with you to determine a volunteer opportunity that is best suited to you.
+No prior experience is necessary, and we provide full training and ongoing support for all volunteer positions.

 Benefits of Volunteering